Charles Wollaston: Football career

-Wollaston played for Wanderers in the inaugural FA Cup Final in 1872 and scored in the second half of the 1873 final.
+Wollaston's first appearance of note was playing for the Oxford (University) Amalgamation club (while at Trinity College against Wanderers in December 1868.
+Wollaston first appeared for the Wanderers in February 1872, and his second game for the club was in the FA Cup semi-final against Queen's Park the next month.
+He played in the inaugural FA Cup Final in 1872 and scored in the second half of the 1873 final.
 In all he won five winner's medals, the first player to achieve this feat.
 Arthur Kinnaird, James Forrest and Patrick Vieira are the only other players with five FA Cup winning medals, and all of them are only bettered by Ashley Cole, who has won the FA Cup six times, beating the record in 2010.
 In Wanderers' 1874 FA Cup first round match against Farningham, Wollaston scored four goals in a 16–0 victory for Wanderers; the match was Wanderers biggest ever win.
 Wollaston had previously scored hat-tricks in 1872 against Clapham Rovers and in 1873 against Civil Service.

 In 1879, Wollaston became Wanderers' club secretary, and was also the club's captain.
 In total, Wollaston played ten seasons for Wanderers and became the club's second top scorer, before joining Clapham Rovers in 1880/81.
 He earned four caps for England, scoring one goal.
 Wollaston captained the national side against Scotland in 1880; he was the eighth English team captain.
 Wollaston is also recorded as having refereed an 1884 match between Old Westminsters and Wednesbury Town.

 In 2013, Wollaston was included on a special London Tube map released by the Football Association to celebrate its 150th anniversary.
 The map replaced station names with famous footballers.